-above: Zaryadye Park, Moscow is a

-outdoor park incorporating typical Russian micro-climatic experiences.
-Within the park is a glass canopy that parallels the contour of the hillside the thermal gradient create a "warmth bubin a partially conditioned esul four-season space in which the division between interior and exterior is constructed thermodynamically.
+above: Zaryadye Park, Moscow is an outdoor park incorporating typical Russian micro-climatic experiences.
+Within the park is a glass canopy that parallels the contour of the hillside site, organizing the thermal gradient of interior air to create a "warmth bubble," resulting in a partially conditioned four-season space in which the division between interior and exterior is constructed thermodynamically.
 The goal of the environmental control systems for Zaryadye Park is to produce an interior climate that is adaptive to the seasonal changes of Moscow.
 During the winter, for example, when outdoor temperatures can drop as low as -35°C/-30°F, the interior temperature will be significantly warmer through a combination of solar and radiant heating.
 Apertures in the canopy are opened in the warmer months to allow outdoor air to move through the space based on a stack-effect.

-ing page, top: View of visitors ending and descending a ramp signed by Tetsuo Kondo) that passes through the indoor cloud of the Cloudscapes installation at the Architecture Biennale in Venice 2010.
+facing page, top: View of visitors ascending and descending a ramp (Designed by Tetsuo Kondo) that passes through the indoor cloud of the Cloudscapes installation at the Architecture Biennale in Venice 2010.